-RC Engineering, the global leader in electronic fuel injectors for high- performance
+RC Fuel Injection, the global leader in electronic fuel injectors for high- performance

 automotive, motorcycle and marine applications, was started three decades ago by